Barnold8/Personal-Portfolio/README.md

 - Managing user accounts.
 - Handling communications between frontend and backend components via the API.
 - Initially creating the Docker container and subsequently upgrading it to Docker Compose to support multiple containers.
-- Co-maintaining the Docker configuration with a group member to ensure stability and utility, using NGINX as well.
+- Co-maintaining the Docker configuration with a group member to ensure stability and utility.

 The project achieved a categorization success rate of 85%, utilizing techniques such as [fuzzy matching](), [NLP](), and [Bayes' theorem]().
 Essentially, we developed an AI that categorizes items with a high success rate, all running on a phone.